crazy-max/ftpgrab/README.md

 With the sqlite3 [HASH_STORAGE](https://ftpgrab.github.io/doc/configuration/#hash_storage), the process performance will be improved!.

+You can install FTPGrab using Docker !<br />
+An [official docker image](https://hub.docker.com/r/crazymax/ftpgrab/) 🐳 is available for FTPGrab.
+For more info, have a look on the [docker repository](https://github.com/ftpgrab/docker).

 Before reporting an issue, please read the [Troubleshooting page](https://ftpgrab.github.io/doc/troubleshooting).<br />

 ## Documentation